1shira/hackmud/README.md

 # hackmud

-This repo is for hackmud scripts I want to publicize the source code for
+This repo is for my hackmud things that I also want to be public

-I'm updating this manually to not leak anything